The ACA is going back to the Supreme Court. Will Missouri Medicaid expansion survive?

 "Most lawyers and scholars looking at this are saying that is just way too far overboard to strike down the whole law," she said.

-For example, Yale law professor Abbe Gluck recently wrote an essay for SCOTUSBlog— a court-watcher favorite — pointing out that two conservative justices have shown distaste for striking down entire laws over one bad provision.
+For example, Yale law professor Abbe Gluck recently wrote an essay for SCOTUSBlog — a court-watcher favorite — pointing out that two conservative justices have recently shown distaste for striking down entire laws over one bad provision.

 Chief Justice John Roberts, for example, voted to leave the Consumer Financial Protection Bureau in place even as he ruled that a part of the law that created the agency was unconstitutional.